LAGkitty/key_automation-KEY-ACTIVATION-TOOL-/README.md

 - Typing speed slider: smooth logarithmic scale up to 10,000 cps
 - Per-key delay and timing controls
 - Pause between cycles and post-Enter delay
+ - Note: very high cps values may be limited by the target application or OS; use the slider to find a stable speed.

 ### 🖱️ Other Features
 - Real-time status monitoring